openapv/ffapv/README.md

 ### Other parameters

 All the other options provided by the `liboapv` library can be passed using the `oapv-params` parameter in the ffmpeg command.
-These options can be specified after the `oapv-params` parameter  as a colon-separated list in the format `key=value`.

 Please see example below:
 ```